chrispugliese/SampleShare/README.md

 > For Windows/Mac users make sure you have docker desktop installed and run it as an adminstrator before running the command.
 This will take some time depending on your internet speed and hardware.

 ## **Post-Installation**
+upon a successful run, your chosen terminal should look like this.
+*add image*

-upon a successful run, open up a browser and type in
+Open up a browser and type in
 `
 0.0.0.0:8000
 `